idroot45/catetan/_posts/2019-10-29-install-jekyll-with-termux-on-android-smartphone.md

 There are plenty tutorial how to install jekyll on various OS such as: MacOS, Linux PC also Windows PC.
 For this time, we will use an Android OS powered smartphone.

-You will need Termux app to do this.
-Install via playstore first.
+You will need [Termux](https://termux.com) app to do this.
+Install the app from [playstore](https://play.google.com/store/apps/details?id=com.termux) first.
 Then do/write the following command.

 ```terminal
 pkg install ruby clang make libffi